QianpengLi577/Neuromorphic-Processor-paper-list/readme.md

 - **SMASH: Co-designing Software Compression and Hardware-Accelerated Indexing for Efficient Sparse Matrix Operations**

   - Hierarchical bitmap is proposed
+- **SparTANN: Sparse Training Accelerator for Neural Networks with Threshold-based Sparsification**
+  - Threshold method is used to control sparsity
+  - CSR sparse representation is used
 - **Other methods**

   - **Direct index**: 1 bit mark whether there is connection √